 Diagnostic Assessment Requirements

-To best prepare our students for academic success and appropriate course selection, diagnostic assessment is required for all new students at Delaware Valley College.
+To best prepare our students for academic success and appropriate course selection, mathematics diagnostic assessment is required for all new students at Delaware Valley College.
 The College utilizes assessment results from the SAT or ACT, high school grade point average, and internal assessments.

 Mathematics Diagnostic Assessment